PhilipWinchester/PhilipWinchester.github.io/_posts/2019-06-05-making-the-middle-count.md

 In Ans, we combine "Scores", a couple of useful stats and PlayerMatrix.
 The result is seen in Figure 3 of the Appendix.

 ## Results
-The table below shows row 20939 of Ans which happens to be the combination of middle men I currently possess and we can hence conclude that my boys are within the top 26% of all combinations.Luckily the score of 1061.3 is consistent with what we had before.
+The table below shows row 20939 of Ans which happens to be the combination of middle men I currently possess and we can hence conclude that my boys are within the top 26% of all combinations.
+Luckily the score of 1061.3 is consistent with what we had before.

 <div>
 <table>